deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Hope is a flame in an untested tunnel,” Uku said, then translated her peoples’ aphorism when he turned his head questioningly.
 “A flame in an untested tunnel may light your way, it may flicker out and warn you of bad air…or it may set off an explosion.
 Hope can be comforting and give you a reason to keep going, but it can be dangerous too, in the wrong circumstances.”

 “Hmm.
-Allow me to introduce you to *The Shawshank Redemption.* It has a message on hope I think you’d find...familiar.”
+Allow me to introduce you to *The Shawshank Redemption.* It has a message on hope I think you’d find…familiar.”

 Uku knew better than to try for an elaboration.
 Instead she settled next to him on the rail.
 “I do enjoy that we can appreciate each others’ art and literature.
 The Hunters were so *alien,* I’m not sure they even understood the concept of hope except as something they enjoyed snuffing out.
 If they even enjoyed it.”